VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 1. pseudonymized user identifier.

-3.5.4 In order to provide remote client configuration and control whether to inform about, recommend or force you to update your Safe{Mobile} app  or enable/disable certain Safe{Mobile} app  features we process your:
+3.5.4 In order to provide remote client configuration and control whether to inform about, recommend or force you to update your Aureus Mobile app  or enable/disable certain Aureus Mobile app  features we process your:

 1. user agent,
-2. Safe{Mobile} app information (version, build number etc.),
+2. Aureus Mobile app information (version, build number etc.),
 3. language,
 4. country,
 5. platform,